Keyword research is cool.

 Steps 1-4 are basic operating procedure, at least in webmaster circles.

-Step 5 is what makes the difference, and that’s what the next installment in the SEO Copywriting 2.0 series will explore.
+Step 5 is what makes the difference, and that’s what we’ll explore next.

 Good post.
 I found when looking for search terms (low hanging fruit) I try and find 4 to 6 related terms.
 If they only under 10 searches per day each that is still up to 40 or 60 a day.
 Target an article towards those terms.